 On November 11, 1938, his sister Hella also arrived at this home after the nazis had destroyed the main building of the Home 'Isenburg', where the schoolchildren had been housed.

-On December 6, 1938, max and hella Zellmann fled the orphanage together with other children and were taken to France on a 'Kindertransport'.
-There, they were hidden by the children's rescue organization 'Oeuvre des secures aux enfants' (OSE) at the Le-Couret children's home in Saint-Laurent-les-Églises.
-In 1941, they were hidden in the Château de Couret, in the Haute-Vienne department in the Pyrenees.
-On June 6, 1944, they arrived in Switzerland and from there made their way to Spain.
-From there, they were rescued and taken to Palestine with the help of the Youth Aliyah.
+On December 6, 1938, Max and Hella Zellmann fled the orphanage along with other children and were taken to France on a Kindertransport.
+There, they were hidden by the children’s rescue organization “Œuvre de secours aux enfants (OSE)” at the Le Couret children’s home in Saint-Laurent-les-Églises.
+In 1941, they were hidden at the Château de Couret in the Haute-Vienne department in the Pyrenees.
+He crossed the Pyrenees and arrived in Cádiz, Spain.

-Max Zellmann founded a kibbutz in the south of Israel (kibbutz Gevim), married and had two children.
-He studied landscape architecture, founded his own company and designed many major places in the south of Israel, including neighborhoods, universities, and kibbutzim.
+Max Zellmann, who called himself Mordechai Yaron in Israel, founded a kibbutz in southern Israel (Kibbutz Gevim).
+He married Ilana Bodenheimer, who was born in Niederhöchstadt in 1928 and had come to Israel with him in 1944.
+The couple had two children.
+They left the kibbutz.
+Max studied landscape architecture, founded his own firm, and designed many significant sites in southern Israel, including residential neighborhoods, universities, and kibbutzim.

 He lived to be 90 years old and died in 2019.